Ilocos Region: Spanish colonization

 In 1574, Salcedo returned to Vigan with soldiers and Augustinian missionaries to initiate the evangelization of the Ilocos region.
 He established a Spanish city to control the neighboring territories and convert the native population to Catholicism.

-As a reward for his services, Salcedo was granted the province of Ylocos, covering what is now Ilocos Norte, Ilocos Sur, Abra, La Union, and parts of Mountain Province, as his estate.
+As a reward for his services, Salcedo was granted the province of Ylocos, covering what is now Ilocos Norte, Ilocos Sur, Abra, La Union, and parts of Mountain Province, as his estate or encomienda.
+The other conquistadors from Mexico are also: Juan de la Isla, who was given Northern Luzon and received an encomienda following the expeditions; figures not preserved.
+Francisco de Saavedra, was also granted Northern Luzon, he was an early grant-holder; details fragmentary. and finally, Alonso de Contreras, given land in northern Luzon held an encomienda; tribute counts not specified.

 He was also given the title Justicia Mayor de esta Provincia de Ylocos (Province Mayor of Ilocos).
 By the end of the 1700s, Ilocos had a population of 44,852 native families, 631 Spanish Filipino families, and 10,041 Chinese Filipino families.